-The bronze cory, also known as a bronze corydoras or a green corydoras, is a small, tropical catfish that ranks among the most popular cory catfish kept in home freshwater aquariums.
-These fish are easy to care for, hardy, and are a little on the shy side.
-This species is known to live to up to 10 years in captivity.
+The bronze corydoras, also known as a bronze cory or a green cory, is a small, tropical freshwater catfish that ranks among the most popular catfish kept in home freshwater aquariums.
+These fish are easy to care for and hardy, but they are somewhat shy.

 |Origin||Argentina, Colombia, Venezuela|

 |Minimum Tank Size||10 gallon|